-Both the IAEA and World Nuclear Association ("WNA") state that there are 447 nuclear power reactors in operation supplying 31 countries around the world, with 55 under construction, another 111 planned and 330 proposed.
-Of the reactors currently under construction, 13 are expected to be delivered this year and another 13 in 2020.
+Both the IAEA and World Nuclear Association ("WNA") state that there are 444 nuclear power reactors in operation supplying 31 countries around the world, with 55 under construction, another 110 planned and 330 proposed.
 Reactor builds are at a 25-year high despite uranium prices being near a 10-year low as more than twice as many reactors are under construction now than before the Fukushima event in 2011.
 Many analysts continue to forecast a long-term global uranium demand/supply imbalance, which suggests the potential for materially higher uranium prices.
 The following is a list of selected countries with nuclear reactors that are either under construction, planned or proposed: